abe2602/groupie_example/README.md

-# RecyclerView utilizando Groupie
+# RecyclerView with Groupie
-Esse repositório apresenta a implementação de uma RecyclerView utilizando utilizando a biblioteca Groupie.
-Existem duas branches ativas, master e normal-item, na primeira há um exemplo com itens expansíveis, na segunda com itens normais.
+This repository shows how to implement a RecyclerView using the Groupie library.
+There're two branches, master and normal-item, in the first one there's an expansive item example, and in the second one, normal items.

 ## Bibliotecas
 - [Groupie](https://github.com/lisawray/groupie)